CSDE-UW/SOC533-Winter2017/Connor_Gilroy/final_project/README.md

   combined_df_to_long()
 ```

 The first code block takes a nmx data frame and processes and filters the Age variable.
-The second code block turns the data frame into an nmx matrix, does a singular value decomposition to calculate a~x~, b~x~, and k~t~, turns the model values into a new matrix of estimates, and then converts that *back* into a data frame, so the estimates can be compared with the original values through visualization.
+The second code block turns the data frame into an nmx matrix, does a singular value decomposition to calculate ax, bx, and kt, turns the model values into a new matrix of estimates, and then converts that *back* into a data frame, so the estimates can be compared with the original values through visualization.

 ## Shiny app